kyeah/kick-rs/LIBRARY_ISSUES.md

 ## Rust-lang
 * The Rust language has severe floating point parse inaccuracies that are fixed in v1.4, coming out in a few weeks.
 This drove me crazy, since values like 0.12 would be parsed as .120000000001.
 As a result, you may notice some funny accuracy issues with pledge amounts and goal markers.
+* Missing support for number formatting with commas.
+Quite silly.